isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-an-ode-to-two-women.md

 <div style="background-color: white;"> Catherine Lim’s collection of 17 short stories, <i>Little Ironies: Stories of Singapore</i>, was first published in 1978 by Heinemann Southeast Asia in the Writing in Asia Series.
 It was used as a text for the GCE N-Level examination in 1987.
 In 2015, <i>The Business Times</i> selected <i>Little Ironies</i> as one of the Top 10 English Singapore books for the period 1965–2015.</div>

 <div style="background-colour: #fff6ba; padding: 20px; margin: 20px; background:#fff6ba">
 	Robert Yeo’s memoir, <i>Routes: A Singaporean Memoir 1940–75</i>, was published by Ethos Books in 2011.
-Volume 2 of his memoir is targeted for publication in 2019.
-Routes is available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries respectively.
+Volume 2 of his memoir is targeted for publication in 2019. <i>Routes</i> is available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries respectively.
 (Call nos.: RSING S822 YEO and S822 YEO). </div>

 <br>